WCID_logo

 How Liberia 7-15 Works

-Boys and girls from local schools in Monrovia will learn to play rugby, and participate in compulsory workshops on gender-based violence prevention, delivered by trained local leaders and the STOP-GBV team.
+Boys and girls from local schools in Monrovia will learn to play rugby, and participate in compulsory rugby workshops on gender-based violence prevention, delivered by trained local leaders.

 Children will be fed, supported, and equipped – and the pilot will culminate in Liberia’s first inter-school rugby tournament.